All Products

 Supported synchronization topologies

-Two-way data synchronization
+Two-way data synchronization architecture

 • ApsaraDB RDS for MySQL instance

-• Self-managed database hosted on Elastic Compute Service (ECS)
+• Self-managed database on an ECS instance

 • Self-managed database connected over Database Gateway